Authorisation

 • a table named ‘roles’ with a text column named ‘name’ and a ‘link to table’column named ‘permissions’ that links to multiple rows of the permissions table

-• a new ‘link to table’ column in the Users table named ‘roles’ that links to multiple rows of the ‘roles’ table
+• a new ‘link to table’ column in the Users table named ‘roles’ that links to multiple rows of the ‘roles’ table (This behaviour is configurable - see below)

 Usage